 Find out more about our partner ABCD

-Volunteer Income Tax Assistance (VITA)
+Volunteer Income Tax Assistance

 The Volunteer Income Tax Assistance (VITA) program began at Wentworth in 2002 with the support of the Management faculty and the student group, Students in Free Enterprise (SIFE).
 VITA trains students to prepare income taxes for low income clients in the community as a free service.
 The Center partners with ABCD Parker Hill/Fenway and the program is run out of that location.
 Students enjoy interacting with neighborhood residents, learning to work with a team of volunteers, and the opportunity to learn to prepare their own taxes.
-Last year students volunteered at the ABCD site one night a week to prepare and file taxes for Boston residents who earned less than $50,000 in the prior tax year.
+Last year students volunteered at the ABCD site one night a week to prepare and file taxes for Boston families who earned less than $50,000 in the prior tax year.